ktruong-civ/DeepLabV3-Drone-Imagery/README.md

 # DeepLabV3-Drone-Imagery
 It should be noted that using DeepLab without being able to read the source code is very difficult.
-There is not much documentation, especially when training on custom data.
+There is not much documentation, especially for training on custom data.

 DeepLab uses a unique input format called TFRecords.
 Unfortunately, there is no straightforward way to convert data into this format.
 It is highly recommended to read Mike Heavers' repository for the creation of TFRecords.
 However, all the data has already been prepared for conversion in the Damage and Material Folder.
 The TFRecord files have also been created.